GayathriChilukuri/AI.HYR_test_GayathriChilukuri/README.md

 1. Firstly, I extracted the text from the pdf file using the PyPDF2 library <br>
 2. Then, sent the extracted text along with the prompt message to the Openai API <br>
 3. Printed the response from the API in the terminal <br>
-4. This response will have the required details: Candidate’s name, Candidate’s email, Candidate’s phone number, Candidate’s work experience
+4. This response will have the required details: Candidate’s name, Candidate’s email, Candidate’s phone number, Candidate’s work experience <br>

+## Challenges<br>
+-
 <br><br>

 #### Gayathri Chilukuri